Thomas Griffiths Wainewright

 Thomas Griffiths Wainewright (October 1794 – 17 August 1847) was an English artist, author and suspected serial killer.
 He gained a reputation as a profligate and a dandy, and in 1837, was transported to the penal colony of Van Diemen's Land (now the Australian state of Tasmania) for frauds on the Bank of England.
 As a convict he became a portraitist for Hobart's elite.

 Wainewright's life captured the imagination of renowned 19th-century literary figures such as Charles Dickens, Oscar Wilde and Edward Bulwer-Lytton, some of whom wildly exaggerated his supposed crimes, claiming among other things that he carried strychnine in a special compartment in a ring on his finger.

 Early life

 Thomas Griffiths Wainewright was born into affluence in Richmond, London, England.
 He was orphaned when he was very young, his mother dying in childbirth and his father soon afterwards.
 Wainewright's mother Ann was the daughter of Ralph Griffiths (1720–1803), for many years the editor of the literary magazine Monthly Review.
 The young Wainewright was brought up in style by his elderly maternal grandparents at Linden House, Chiswick High Road, Chiswick, then on London's rural periphery.
 When Griffiths died, Wainewright came under the care of his maternal uncle, George Griffiths.
 He was probably educated by the scholar Charles Burney, the headmaster of the Greenwich Academy.

 Wainewright subsequently served briefly as an officer in a yeomanry regiment, having bought his commission in 1814, but lasted just over a year, probably because of a severe mental illness.
-It was suggested by the writer Havelock Ellis that Wainewright was never normal after this period of his life, when he was on the verge of or already succumbed to insanity, and this contributed to his later crimes.